 Hydrographic Society of America

 Kurt, Schwehr and Alexander, Lee, "Proposed AIS Binary Message Format Using XML for Providing Hydrographic-related Information" (2007).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 418.